Dynamic Delivery Statistics

 The following values are displayed for each row of the report.

-The number of messages that had their first delivery attempt scheduled on this IP address.
+The number of messages that had their first delivery attempt scheduled on this IP address or relay server.

-This includes delivery attempts that were cancelled due to throttle limits
+This includes delivery attempts that were canceled due to throttle limits

 The number of messages that were successfully delivered through SMTP.

-The number of permenant delivery failures that occured after connecting to the SMTP server.
+The number of permanent delivery failures that occurred after connecting to the SMTP server.

-The number of temporary delivery failures that occured after connecting to the SMTP server.
+The number of temporary delivery failures that occurred after connecting to the SMTP server.

 Temporary errors from SMTP servers that are “upgraded” to permanent errors